Euramsia/personal-website/content/post/fundraising/index.md

 ### FUNDRAISING IN A NUTSHELL

 And this is where fundraising comes into play.
 Money does not flow freely, as anybody can imagine.
-When was the last time you stood up from your lunch and thought “Hey, I should donate to some organization?” and actually transferred money?
+When was the last time you stood up from your lunch, thought “Hey, I should donate to some organization?” and actually transferred money?
 And even if you did, it was probably not the Red Cross.
 You are a great example why fundraising donations is necessary.
 People don’t just donate, they need a reason, a spark or a gentle push.
 Sometimes the reason is a social commitment, somtimes the spark is a good experience with the Red Cross after an accident, and sometimes the gentle push is a letter at Christmas asking for a donation, but better than these three alone works a fundraiser knocking at the door: “Hello, Grüß Gott, I’m from the Red Cross.
-We are here in Hintertupfing for our big support campaign."
+We are here in Hintertupfing for our big support campaign.
+Your neighbors are already supporting us, surely you will also join in."

 Door-to-door fundraising is empirically shown to be the most effective and also most efficient form of convincing people to donate, if it is done professionally though agencies like [KOBER GmbH](https://deinferienjob.com/unternehmen/) with the right training and expertise.
 Letter campaigns sometimes barely break even while our door-to-door fundraising brought in the costs tenfold and more.
 "This is how your local Red Cross can train and equip the volunteers that keep you safe, day and night!"

-People want to donate.
-But usually this deep longing to do something good is buried under several layers of doubts, laziness and indecisiveness.
-Our task as fundraisers is to unveil it and bring the money where it is needed while leaving the citizen with a smile and a good feeling.
-That is necessary, because they can terminate their support at any time - “We are the Red Cross, we are known for our voluntary nature, that’s why you decide what amount you want to support us with and for how long you want to support us."
+We all want to do good deeds.
+But usually this deep longing to donate to worthwhile causes is buried under several layers of doubts, laziness and indecisiveness.
+Our task as fundraisers is to unveil it and bring the money where it is needed, while leaving the citizen with a smile and a good feeling.
+That good feeling is important, because they can terminate their support at any time: "We are the Red Cross, we are known for our voluntary nature, that’s why you decide what amount you want to support us with and for how long you want to support us."
+But we fundraisers make sure there is some support in the first place.

 ### THE TEAM